 What is a Prototyping Development Cycle?

-A prototype is a physical representation of a design generated by the development team.
+A prototype is a representation of a design generated by the development team, which will be used for specific testing purposes.
 In very early development cycles, prototypes will serve to prove basic assumptions about function, component selection, and feasibility.
 At this stage, it makes sense to avoid spending development time on aesthetics, refining the user interface, and optimization for production.
 In later development cycles, these things should be incorporated, prioritized by how much risk is tied to each specific feature.
+This prioritized approach helps control overall prototype costs.

 Business priorities and constraints can be very important inputs throughout prototype development cycles.
 For example, if the development budget is constrained, businesses often seek outside funding prior to final design and manufacturing startup.
 In this case, development of a prototype for investor presentation is a good milestone.
 To make the most out of the limited development budget, it is common to intentionally leave some features out of this presentation prototype.
 A thorough understanding of what is important to the investor will drive what is developed into the presentation prototype.